wutaiqiang/Shadow-FT/README.md

 Set `USE_LORA` `MODEL_DIR` `BASE_MODELS`, and then bash run.sh

-set MODEL_DIR='' to download the model from huggingface, rather than local file.
+set MODEL_DIR='' to download the model from Huggingface, rather than a local file.

 After that, you will get an automatically generated bash script for training, merging, and evaluating, such as: